• Skip to main content

 Ready to Write

-Once you have organized your own personal experience into 4 quadrants, you are ready to write.
-This isn’t college English class so don’t feel pressured to have it perfect.
-Don’t worry about spelling or grammar or if this will make sense to anyone.
+Once you have organized your own personal experience into four quadrants, you are ready to write.
+This isn’t a college English class, so don’t feel pressured to have it perfect.
+Don’t worry about spelling or grammar, or if this will make sense to anyone.
 I have given you my poem as an example below to help you see the big picture.
-There are things that will make no sense to your reader because they are all like “insider” speak.
+Some things may not make sense to your reader because they are all like “insider” speak.
 Have you ever been around when at least two people are laughing at an inside joke?
 Well, this is like that.
 Maybe the people closest to you will understand, but again, it is not for them.
 This is for you.
 Let it flow.
-Don’t focus on only negative.
+Don’t focus only on the negative.
 Reach for all the moments that made you who you are.
-Go with whatever comes out and you will be amazed at the picture that emerges of your life.
+Go with whatever comes out, and you will be amazed at the picture that emerges of your life.

 To begin, preface each section or stanza with I am from….